Centre-Est Region: Economy

+Infrastructure

+Water supply and sanitation

+A study that investigated water security of households and women's vulnerability to climate-related risks in the Nouaho sub-basin in 2021 found that "Water was described as inadequate every year between November and June, and respondents perceived lower water availability during the dry season compared with 10–20 years ago due to changes in climate, migrants to the area, growing populations, and increased numbers of animals."

+There are usually long wait times for people (mainly women) who are collecting water from improved water sources (boreholes with hand pumps).
+The travel and wait time for collecting water from boreholes was about twice as long in the dry season (70 minutes round trip) compared to the rainy season (36 minutes).
+Dug wells are also used but have a poorer water quality.

+The area has water user associations to manage the operation and maintenance of boreholes and to interact with local authorities.
+They charge an annual fee to their users "ranging from 500–1000 CFA (1-2 USD) for women and 1000–2000 CFA (2-4 USD) for men, as well as fees for children and animals in some cases".

+Sanitation facilities are very poor in the Nouaho sub-basin, with around 66% of the population using open defecation instead of toilets (as of 2021).

 Local administration

 Burkina Faso gained independence from France in 1960.
 It was originally called Upper Volta.
 There have been military coups until 1983 when Captain Thomas Sankara took control and implemented radical left wing policies.
 He was ousted by Blaise Compaore, who continued for 27 years until 2014, when a popular uprising ended his rule.

 As per Law No.40/98/AN in 1998, Burkina Faso adhered to decentralization to provide administrative and financial autonomy to local communities.
 There are 13 administrative regions, each governed by a Governor.
 The regions are subdivided into 45 provinces, which are further subdivided into 351 communes.
 The communes may be urban or rural and are interchangeable.
 There are other administrative entities like department and village.
 An urban commune has typically 10,000 people under it.
-If any commune is not able to get 75 per cent of its planned budget in revenues for 3 years, the autonomy is taken off.
+If any commune is not able to get 75 per cent of its planned budget in revenues for three years, the autonomy is taken off.
 The communes are administered by elected Mayors.
 The communes are stipulated to develop economic, social and cultural values of its citizens.
 A commune has financial autonomy and can interact with other communes, government agencies or international entities.